LiRem101/parser-analyser/README.md

 ```
 contains the hybrid instructions `MEASURE` and `RZ(m)`.
 All other lines have to be executed before `RZ(m)`.
-But the only direct dependency we save for it is `MEASURE`, as `MEASURE` is a hybrid instruction and depends on `H` and the `DECLARE` instruction as well.
+But the only direct dependence we save for it is `MEASURE`, as `MEASURE` is a hybrid instruction and depends on `H` and the `DECLARE` instruction as well.
 For `MEASURE`, the dependencies `H` and `DECLARE` are saved.

 ### Instruction Reordering